 In 1993, Miron joined General Instrument Corporation (later Motorola and Google) as Vice President to lead advanced technology and new products for the cable TV market.
 In1997, he left Motorola and founded MoreCom Inc. and serves as its Chairman, President and CEO.
 MoreCom was a software networking company, providing an integrated solution for the delivery of entertainment digital video with Internet content to a television set.
 Liberate Technologies acquired the privately held MoreCom, Inc. in 2000 and it was later acquired by Comcast.
 Mr. Miron served as its President till 2001.

 Miron is the founder and President of AM Partners.
 He works with companies, entrepreneurs and Venture Capital funds to develop successful ventures.
 He serves on the board of The Ben Franklin Technology Partners and Chairs its Investment Committee.

 He served as a Senior Adviser at Wharton Small Business Development Center; as Entrepreneurship Advisory Board at Columbia University; as advisor at Cornell Tech at NYC; as the Upper Dublin School District strategic planning committee.

 Miron attended the Israel Defense Forces Officers Academy and graduated first in his class.
-He served for four years as a Captain including during the Yom Kippur war of 1973, he received a distinguished recognition during his service.
+He served for four years 1972-1976) including during the Yom Kippur war of 1973, and in the reserves for 5 years as a Captain.
+He received a distinguished recognition during his service.
 He earned a B.Sc. in Electrical Engineering from the Technion, Israel Institute of Technology, Haifa, Israel, and an M.S.E.E. from New York University, New York.
 He received his Professional Degree in Electrical Engineering from Columbia University, New York and an executive MBA program at Babson College, Massachusetts.
-He received six US patents, and two Technology Emmy Awards.
+He received seven US patents, and two Technology Emmy Awards.